 - On the way to Pu Luong from Hanoi, you can also visit Mai Chau and Cuc Phuong National Park.

-- For more info about travelling to Pu Luong from Hanoi, check out my article about Pu Luong here.
+- For more info about traveling to Pu Luong from Hanoi, check out my article about Pu Luong here.

 5. Quy Nhon